Vasile Luca: Early activities

-A native of Szentkatolna, Transylvania, Austria-Hungary ((today part of Catalina, Covasna County, Romania).
+A native of Szentkatolna, Transylvania, Austria-Hungary (today part of Catalina, Covasna County, Romania).
 Luca was an ethnic Hungarian from the Székely community, of "proletarian" origin.
 He was sometimes erroneously identified as Jewish by some Romanian historians and journalists, or as a Transylvanian German.

-In the period following the Aster Revolution, as Transylvania's administration was taken over by Romania as a result of the Hungarian–Romanian War, he joined Károly Kratochwill's non-communist Székely Division (formed inside Hungary by Hungarian Transylvanian refugees), which tried to oppose the Romanian military.
+His father died at the age of 26, forcing his mother to give him to an orphanage in Sibiu.
+He remained there until the age of 13, completing six primary grades, and then became a locksmith's apprentice.
+At the beginning of 1915, he was employed at the Brașov railway station, but in October of the same year he was recruited into the Austro-Hungarian Army and sent to fight in World War I. In the period following the Aster Revolution, as Transylvania's administration was taken over by Romania as a result of the Hungarian–Romanian War, he joined Károly Kratochwill's non-communist Székely Division (formed inside Hungary by Hungarian Transylvanian refugees), which tried to oppose the Romanian military.
 After the Romanian Army crushed the Hungarian Soviet Republic, Luca moved to Brașov and began working for the Romanian Railways (CFR), attempting to align railworkers' trade union with the Profintern.
 Luca later admitted that, in Leninist terms, he had been mistaken to leave the Division — after allegedly being persuaded to do so by a group of workers in Satu Mare — as he had missed an opportunity to carry out "revolutionary work under party directives", although he confessed that he had been denied membership in the Hungarian Communist Party.

 He soon adhered to the larger maximalist wing of the former Socialist Party of Romania, which had established the Romanian Communist Party, and became an associate of Imre Aladar.
 In 1924, as the party was outlawed and forced into the underground, Luca was elected secretary of the Brașov regional committee.
 Participating in the preparations for the 1929 Lupeni Strike in the Jiu Valley, he was also elected, together with Alexandru Nicolschi, to the internal Politburo – one of the two bodies established by the Comintern at the time, the other one supervising from inside the Soviet Union.
 In conflicts inside the party, he was punished by the Comintern overseers and the Stalinist leadership, being recalled from his party functions and later on required to display a dose of self-criticism.

 Prison and exile

 Arrested in 1924, 1933, and 1938, and sentenced to prison terms; notably, Luca was successfully defended by attorneys paid for with Red Aid funds during a 1927 trial in Cluj (where Boris Stefanov was sentenced), and was represented by Ion Gheorghe Maurer during his 1938 trial.
-He was serving time in Cernăuţi, having been found guilty of attempt to cross the border between the Kingdom of Romania and the Ukrainian SSR, when the Soviet Union annexed Northern Bukovina (see Soviet occupation of Bessarabia and Northern Bukovina).
+He was serving time in Cernăuți, having been found guilty of attempt to cross the border between the Kingdom of Romania and the Ukrainian SSR, when the Soviet Union annexed Northern Bukovina (see Soviet occupation of Bessarabia and Northern Bukovina).